h365chen/socassess/docs/src/unexpected_failures.md

 ## Solution

-The solution is actually simple: for any test case that contains non-assertion code, we code a outcome *flipped* version.
+The solution is actually simple: for any test case that contains non-assertion code, we code an outcome *flipped* version.

 ```python
 def test_a():